-Explanation: Versions of the client files don't match.
-For Windows, the files are nsss.dll,

-Action: Install the latest client files.
+- Explanation: Versions of the client files don't match.
+For Windows, the files are nsss.dll, nssldp.dll, and nssncp.dll.
+For NetWare[®], the files are corresponding .nlm files.
+For UNIX, the files are corresponding .lib files. - Action: Install the latest client files.